dieharders/ai-menu-generator/INFO.md

   - https://ai.google.dev/gemini-api/docs/api-overview
   - https://ai.google.dev/gemini-api/docs/get-started/tutorial?lang=web

+- ❌ Store data locally on device (save images/json).
+Each generation overwrites the previous.

+  - Implement image generation func.
+Many calls or one?
+Cap max results (10).
+How to reduce image to only 256 pixels at 75% compression, ~100kb, square, jpg?

+  - Add placeholder image refs into data if menu goes over limit.
+Create square 256x256 placeholder image.

+  - Save images as base64 strings to localStorage: https://stackoverflow.com/questions/19183180/how-to-save-an-image-to-localstorage-and-display-it-on-the-next-page

+- ❌ Display extra info (ingredients, etc) in tabular ui.

+- ❌ Chat prompt Q&A per menu.

+- ❌ Implement translations.

+- ❌ Implement dev input on home page to enter your api key.
+Reset all api keys after testing.

+- ❌ Optional: Implement react.toast for UI messages.

+  - ❌ Show a loading menu (in center view) after clicking "generate".
+Hide all other UI and only display progress in toast.
+Provide a "cancel" button to back out to home page and cancel all outgoing requests.

+- ❌ Optional: Display link to any existing data near the search tool on home page.
+Clicking link takes you to that site.

+  - ❌ Commit some default menu data (min 3) and provide a handly link in the list.

+- ❌ Optional: Convert existing website to Next.js (openbrew website already has similar setup, use app router).

+  - We can publish code w/o server actions or api key.
+And use a local copy to make the video then commit the finalized next.js code later.

+  - ❌ Convert all api calls to server-side actions.

+  - This allows us to serve api requests publically.

-- ❌ Implement Vercel databases (images and json)
+- ❌ Optional: Implement Vercel databases (save images/json on per user basis, user login required)

   - ❌ Load menu data from k/v.
 Load images from bucket using locations from menu data.

-- ❌ Convert existing website to Next.js (openbrew website already has similar setup, use app router).
-Reset all api keys after testing.

-- ❌ Create server-side actions for Ai menu creation.

   - ❌ Extra: Use firebase for storing/retrieving embeddings?
 [Gemini RAG](https://ai.google.dev/api/semantic-retrieval/question-answering)
+    - When new record is added to real-time storage, update the embeddings as well.